Why It Exists

 - Business intelligence queries

-- Log analytics (alternative to Elasticsearch)
+- Log analytics (a serious alternative to Elasticsearch)

 - A/B test result analysis